UwUAroze/Color-Names/README.md

 # Color names

-This library's primary purpose is to be able to specify a color and end up a fitting name for that color.
+This library's primary purpose is to be able to specify a color and end up with a fitting name for that color 🌈

 ## Examples:<br>
 `"#ffffff"` -> `White`<br>